 - Polonium-210 is a radioactive element that has been shown to cause cancer in animals.

-- Tar is not one single chemical, instead it describes several chemicals that in tobacco smoke.
-It also leaves a sticky, brown residue on your lungs, teeth and fingernails.
+- Tar is not one single chemical, instead it describes several chemicals that are in tobacco smoke.
+It leaves a sticky, brown residue on your lungs, teeth and fingernails.

 Carbon monoxide & nicotine: A dangerous duo